 Inadequate recovery can result in injuries and dwarfed muscle and strength.
 Make recovery as important as training, and read up HERE to find out how much you need.

-There you have it – your path to strength-training gainz in 2016.
+There you have it – your path to strength-training gainz.
 For cardiovascular health and to help cut out a lean physique, integrate conditioning into your workout week, too.
 Do a 10-minute finisher using any bodyweight exercise you can do fast with good form, or add 20-minute high-intensity intervals 2-3 times a week.

 How many of these elements do you already use?
-Which ones will YOU be adding in 2016?
+Which ones will YOU be adding?

 This article originally appeared on www.workoutnirvana.com.